 In 1952, B’nai Israel moved to 1502 N. 52nd Street and has been called Beth Israel since.
 They had founded their cemetery in North Omaha in 1872.
 Called Pleasant Hill Cemetery, its located at 6412 North 42nd Street.
 The Beth Hamedrosh Hagadol, aka “The Litvsche Shul”, was built in 1883.

 Golden Hill Cemetery was founded by Chevra B’nai Israel Adas Russia in 1888.
 Located at 5109 North 42nd Street, its one of the oldest cemeteries in Omaha.
-In 1909, B’nai Jacob Anshe Sholom opened at 1111 N. 24th Street.
-A Hungarian congregation, it moved twice, including 25th and Seward, and then to 6412 N. 42nd Street.
+In 1909, B’nai Jacob Anshe Sholom was a Hungarian congregation that moved several times, including to North 25th and Seward, and then to 6412 North 42nd Street.

 |This house, located at 1512 North 25th Street, was used as a ritual bath house for the Jewish Old Folks’ Home.|

 B’nai Jacob – Adas Yeshuron, aka “The Kapulier Shul”, was incorporated on North 19th Street in 1909.
 Soon after they built a new synagogue at North 24th and Nicholas.
 In 1948, the City of Omaha bought the land where their synagogue was and the congregation moved their building to 3028 Cuming Street.